larrystephte/jetpackAndroid/README.md

 - **Login and Training Page**: The training page contains a line chart and settings functionality.
 It features start and stop buttons to manage training sessions.
   - Set up the desired parameters first, save them, then click **Start** to initiate communication with the lower-level device over TCP.
   - The line chart will start moving dynamically as data flows in real-time.
-  - Click **Stop** when the training session is over to save the data.
-- **Historical Records**: View previous training records and analyze past sessions.

 ## Technologies Used